SSpzcee/Asunder-PHB/phb/md/cup.md

 You can ignore the effects of one wound you are suffering from; any time you're wounded you may continue to ignore the current wound, or change to the newly-inflicted one.

 You reduce any Stuns applied to you by 1+STR/30.

-Anyone hitting you with a non-ranged Taijutsu attack suffers STR/2 DMG.

 All your movement is reduced by 20%.
 This applies to your normal movement speed based on AGI, jutsu which allow you to travel (such as Vaulting Leap or Exploding Water Shockwave), and even knockback effects from your enemies.